joedefen/subshop/README.md

 If used in a completely manual mode (or separately automated), you can omit some configuration for searches and automation, specify full video paths to subshop, remove its cached information, etc.  In that case, you simply get the benefit of the download, ad removal, and synchronization features w/o optimizations and automation support.

+> NOTE: this was formerly a PyPi.org project also called `subshop`, but for so few users, the maintance was too high.

 ### Limitations
 Current limitations of these tools include:

-* only **English** subtitles and audio tracks are supported,
+* only **English** subtitles and audio tracks are supported.
-* only **srt** subtitles are supported
+* only **srt** subtitles are supported.
-* for best / most automated operation, movies and TV episodes must be organized in a PLEX-like directory structure,
+* for best / most automated operation, movies and TV episodes must be organized in a PLEX-like directory structure.
-* auxiliary information is stored (mostly) in a "cache" directory, one per video file,
+* auxiliary information is stored (mostly) in a "cache" directory, one per video file.
 * must run on a modern Linux (or sufficient Linux comparable) operating system.
 * Python 3.6 is the bare minimum, but Python 3.8+ is best.
 * Python 2.x is required if you choose to use [autosub](https:/github.com/agermanidis/autosub) for voice recognition (rather than the default [VOSK](https://alphacephei.com/vosk/)).

+---

+---

 ### Example Run of Downloading and Syncing Subtitles

-*BTW, In this example, the name of show was altered to avoid stray search engine hits.*
+Here is an annotate example of perhaps the most commonly used `subshop` subcommand.
+For a video without existing internal or external subtitles, `subshop` is selects and downloads a candidate subtitle file, then checks its fit, and, if needed and possible, adjusts the subtitles for a better fit. *BTW, In this example, the name of show was altered to avoid stray search engine hits.*
 ```
 $ subshop dos gilless girls 1x2